vryy/4C/CONTRIBUTING.md

 ##### Commit Messages

-Use the commit message to explain the context and reasons for your changes, i.e. the **What?** and **Why?**, rather than providing details on how you changed the code.
-Use comments in the source code or in the Doxygen documentation to explain *how* the code works.

 Commit messages must be detailed and directly include all necessary information.
-References to issues and merge requests are not sufficient.
+Including references to issues and merge requests is considered good practice, but does not replace a detailed and self-contained commit message.

 To differentiate from the documentation in GitLab: Commit messages are for the developers of the affected code parts, whereas issue and merge requests descriptions are meant for reviewers.